 22-42-6.1.
-Possession of certain amount of marijuana not a criminal offense under certain circumstances.
+Possession of marijuana not a criminal offense under certain circumstances.

 For any person twenty-one years of age or older, it is not a violation of § 22-42-6 to possess one ounce or less of marijuana.